-January 2019 Geoff Huston
+January 2021 Geoff Huston

-BGP in 2018

-Part 2 - BGP Churn
+BGP in 2020 - BGP Update Churn

 The first part of this report looked at the size of the routing table and looked at some projections of its growth for both IPv4 and IPv6.
 However, the scalability of BGP as the Internet's routing protocol is not just dependant on the number of prefixes carried in the routing table.
 Dynamic routing updates are also part of this story.
-If the update rate of BGP is growing faster than we can deploy processing capability to match then the routing system will lose data, and at that point the routing system will head into turgid instability.
-This second part of the report of BGP across 2018 will look at the profile of BGP updates across 2018 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.
+If the update rate of BGP is growing faster than we can deploy processing capability to match then the routing system will lose coherence, and at that point the network will head into periods of instability.
+This report will look at the profile of BGP updates across 2020 to assess whether the stability of the routing system, as measured by the level of BGP update activity, is changing.